The Photography MFA program works closely with both the Fine Arts and Art & Design Education departments within the School of Art.

 Art & Design Education

-Pratt Photography M.F.A. candidates have the opportunity to take a series of two courses in college teaching.
+Pratt Photography M.F.A. candidates have the opportunity to take a series of three courses in Art & Design Education to gain certification in museum education, community education, or college teaching.